-If you have your baby in hospital you may use rooms with home-like surroundings or bring personal pillows or other items to make you feel more comfortable.
+It’s important that you feel as relaxed as possible when you give birth, as the pain can feel worse if you are tense or anxious.
+When you have your baby in hospital you may use rooms with home-like surroundings or bring pillows or other items to make you feel more comfortable.

 At City Hospital, the Serenity Midwifery Birth Centre is a purpose-built facility that looks and feels homely to make women feel comfortable and relaxed.

 For more information about disabled access for this service, please click here.